Where to Go White Water Rafting in New Zealand

 5. Rangitata Gorge

 Choose from grade 1 to 5 on the raging Rangitata River in the Canterbury region.
 Rangitata Rafts guarantees grade 5 rapids every day from October to May.
 The package also includes a food before and after your trip.
+Find out more about Rangitata Rafts on Viator and Tripadvisor.

 Location: Canterbury, South Island